ErAz7/NodeSH-Client/README.md

 - [Contribution](#contribution)

 # Installation
-To install this package, simply run :

-`npm install nodesh-server`
+Download code source and run `npm install` in project directory to install dependencies

-To run the client, run `npm start`
+After installation, run `npm start` to client CLI

-Do not forget to set the host __IP address__ or __domain name__ in configuration file ('./config/index.js'), __Consider__ that username and password in this file, should be the same on server and client machines in order to connect.
+Do not forget to set the host __IP address__ or __domain name__ in configuration file ('./config/index.js'), __Consider__ that username and password in this file, should be the same on server and client machine in order to connect.

 # Client usage guide
 You might prefer using the sample CLI client instead of writing one yourself.